 Man-made glaciers, also called ice stupas, can help mitigate the consequences of global warming and provide assistance to vulnerable people around the world.

-"We are looking for a solution that allows us to protect the water for a longer period in the mountain range and then deliver it to the communities downstream", he tells Reuters Enrique Gellona, Project manager.
+"We are looking for a solution that will allow us to protect the water for a longer period in the mountain range and then deliver it to the communities downstream", he tells Reuters Enrique Gellona, Project manager.

 The initiative, called the Nilus project, is inspired by one similar initiative in India, where the world's first ice stupa was built in 2013.
 Sonam Wangchuk, the project engineer, ha developed the idea of artificial glaciers after noticing that the ice can remain frozen until summer, as long as it is well shaded.